Home/Compare/vs Canva

 AI image generationYes — Gemini Nano Banana 2 + GPT Image 2 with auto-fallbackYes — Magic Studio

-Brand voice copyYes — voice-tunedMagic Write (generic)
+Brand voice copyYes — voice-tunedMagic Write (trainable — Brand Kit Brand Voice, Pro+; manual per-brand setup)

 Free tierYes — $5 starter creditYes — generous